Modern Hebrew grammar: Binyan /paʕal/

 Binyan paʕal has the most diverse number of gzarot (pl. of gizra), and the small number of Hebrew verbs that are strictly irregular (about six to ten) are generally considered to be part of the pa'al binyan, as they have some conjugation features similar to paʕal.

-Binyan נִפְעַל
+Binyan

 Verbs in binyan nifal are always intransitive, but beyond that there is little restriction on their range of meanings.

 The nifal is the passive-voice counterpart of paal.
 In principle, any transitive paal verb can be rendered passive by taking its root and casting it into nifal.
 Nonetheless, this is not nifʕals main use, as the passive voice is fairly rare in ordinary Modern Hebrew.